Delcos/Hentai-Diffusion/README.md

 # Downloads

-Github can't host the size of the file, so drop by Huggingface to download.

 #### !!!!
 IMPORTANT !!!!
 This model was built with the universal negative prompt in mind.
 The text file can be found on Huggingface as well, copy and paste or save the text file and enter it as the negaive promp, which I would suggest you save as a style in WebUI.